drivendataorg/zamba/docs/docs/quickstart.md

 example_vids/chimp.MP4,chimpanzee_bonobo
 ```

-By default, the trained model will be saved to a folder in the current working directory called `zamba_{model_name}`.
+By default, the trained model and additional training output will be saved to a folder in the current working directory called `zamba_{model_name}`.
 For example, a model finetuned from the provided `time_distributed` model will be saved in `zamba_time_distributed`.

 ```console
 $ zamba train --data-dir example_vids/ --labels example_labels.csv